Snowflake-Labs/semantic-model-generator/README.md

 [Snowflake CLI](https://docs.snowflake.com/en/developer-guide/snowflake-cli-v2/index) is recommended for deplying the app in Streamlit in Snowflake.
 Please see Snowflake CLI [installation instructions](https://docs.snowflake.com/en/developer-guide/snowflake-cli-v2/installation/installation) to install.
 Follow the below instructions to install the Semantic Model Generator in Streamlit in Snowflake.

+If you do not have Snowflake CLI installed, Steps #2 and #3 below can be replicated manually with the [VSCode Snowflake extension](https://docs.snowflake.com/en/user-guide/vscode-ext) or Snowsight.
+Please note that parameters passed (with flag `-D`) will be need to be hard-coded in the `.sql` files directly.
+If using Snowsight, you may use the Files Upload wizard to upload files.
+Please pay close attention to maintain the directory structure referenced in `setup_sis/app_setup.sql`.

 1. Configure Snowflake CLI

 Follow [instructions](https://docs.snowflake.com/en/developer-guide/snowflake-cli-v2/connecting/specify-credentials) for your preferred connection method to connect Snowflake CLI to your Snowflake account.
 Please [test](https://docs.snowflake.com/en/developer-guide/snowflake-cli-v2/connecting/manage-connections#label-snowcli-connection-test) your connection.
 Depending on your connection configuration, you may need to continue passing credentials for subsequent Snowflake CLI commands.